We Believe You. We Are Here for you. It is Not Your Fault.

 Survivor Resources – Our SAAM page lists resources for survivors on how to find support online.

 Chat Rooms and Message Boards –This page lists various chat rooms and message boards for survivors.

 Our Wave – This page provides space for survivors to share their story either anonymously or publicly.

 Remember, there is no wrong way to heal after a sexual assault.
 You do not have to go to law enforcement if you don’t feel comfortable.
-If you are considering reporting to law enforcement, this list of useful information which may help you decide.
+If you are considering reporting to law enforcement, RAINN has provided a list of useful information which may help you decide.
 Nonetheless, these suggestions are options you have, not things you must do.
 You are the one who gets to choose what is best for you, even if that is no action at all.

-Just remember: sexual assault, harassment, or abuse is never your fault, no matter what.
+Just remember: sexual assault or harassment is never your fault, no matter what.